rogarmu8/100NextCoding/README.md

 - DigitalOcean App Platform
 - AWS Amplify

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 - Create an issue for bugs or feature requests
 - Check the documentation for common questions
-- Join our community for discussions
+- Join our 100 Vibe Coding community for discussions

 ## 🙏 Acknowledgments